< Browse to Previous Essay | Browse to Next Essay >

 Turner served on the board of the Metropolitan YMCA, Goodwill Industries, and Neighborhood House.
 He was an early leader of Fellowship of Christian Athletes, and served on the advisory board of Multifaith Works, Seattle.
 He received numerous awards, including Seattle-King County Association of Realtors Citizen of the Year in 1982 and Seattle University's Doctor Humanis Causa in 1983.

 The Rev. Dr. Dale Turner died of natural causes on June 5, 2006, at his Lake Forest Park home.
 His wife of 58 years, Leone Turner, was at his side.
-Rev. Turner is survived by his sons Chuck, Greg, and Drew Turner, eight grandchildren, and two great-grandchildren.
-Another son, Robert Turner, a graphic artist, died in 1994.
+Rev. Turner was survived by his sons Greg, Chuck, and Drew Turner, eight grandchildren, and two great-grandchildren.
+His son Robert, a graphic artist, had died in 1994.

 < Browse to Previous Essay